kicaj29/aws/ArchitectingAndEcosystem/readme.md

 * Flexibility: AWS offers **multiple services** for various applications.
 There are over 200 products that support services to run all kinds of workloads.

 * Elasticity: Applications **can scale the resources required for smooth operability** based on the demand — the application capacity is sufficient to deal with the incoming requests while paying for only what they use.
-Elasticity is the ability to acquire resources as you need them and release resources when you no longer need them.
+Elasticity is the ability to acquire resources as you need them and release resources when you no longer need them. **Right sizing the resources**.

 * Cost: AWS makes it easy to scale up and down based on demand and removes the need for an on-premise data centre to reduce costs.
 By using the pay as you go model, costs incurred can be monitored and reduced.